Guide to the French Tax Foncieres and Taxe d'Habitation

 • Energy-efficient property relief - a 50% or 100% relief is available for up to five years for properties meeting energy efficiency requirements.
 Relief may also be available for properties undergoing energy efficiency improvement.

-Relief and exemptions may also be available to people over certain ages, students, or those with disabilities.
-However, these exemptions are for low-income earners only.
+Relief and exemptions may also be available to people over a certain age, students, or those with disabilities.
+However, these exemptions are only available to low-income earners.

 Am I Liable for Occupancy Tax?